MarcuxOng/MarcuxOng_Website/README.md

 ### Customizing Content

-All portfolio content is centralized in `data/portfolio-data.json`.
+Copy `data/template-data.json` and create `data/portfolio-data.json` as all portfolio content is centralized there.

 Update this file to customize:

 - Personal information and contact details
 - Work experience and education